 To download the file, click on Share > Download

-Choose the right file format for commercial printer > PDF Print
+Choose the right file format > PDF Print

 Under the PDF Print file type, select > Crop marks and bleed > select the page(s) that you want to print and > choose CMYK colour profile > select Download > Done!